danbev/learning-iot/README.md

 Is the rate at which charge is flowing.
 Is measured in ampere (A) and the symbol used is `I` which comes from the French word intensite de courant which means current strength.
+The number of electrons that move past a point in a conductor during a specific period of time is measured in coulombs (C).
+One coulomb of charge is equal to 1 Coulomb = 6.242x10^18 electrons

+If 1 coulomb moves past a point in 1s, we say that the current is 1 ampere (A) 1 Ampere = 1 coulomb/s

 ### Resistance
 Is a materials tendency to resist the flow of charge (current).
 Is measured in